yoniblum/ENG4000-Team-A-F/docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md

 ### Executive Summary
 Final release of a solution that performs real-time analytics on the health of microcontroller systems in ambulance(s).

 At the start of the winter semester, our team decided to split into two-subteams.
 One dealing with the pump device, and the other dealing with failure reporting and visualizing system health.
 I took ownership of the latter.
-(More information about the earlier phase of our project can be found here.)
+(More information about the earlier phase of our project can be found [**here**](https://drive.google.com/file/d/1fbR2aad2eUqU_aILc2vjHCjWiD7Ffg1f/view?usp=sharing).)
 In this part of the project, under the supervision of Professor.Franz Newland, I’m building a robust mechanism to collect health data of the automated BVM system.
 The end-goal of this solution is to share this data real-time with the ambulance crew and base station personnel that monitor the health of the system.

 In this solution, I create a mesh network of transceivers to send microcontroller health data from multiple ambulances simultaneously- processing the data on a basestation before storing it on a structured database on the Cloud.
 Thereafter, visualizing the stored data real-time on a web-based dashboard.